Finding the Best Savings Accounts

 The best savings accounts are those which grow your money, give you the freedom to do with it as you like and don’t cost a lot to maintain.
-At SmartAsset we analyzed more than 120 different savings accounts to find the top overall options, as well as others which are the best for people in specific situations.
+At SmartAsset, we analyzed many different savings accounts to find the top overall options, as well as others which are the best for people in specific situations.

 How We Determine the Best Savings Accounts

 SmartAsset’s team of personal finance experts rounded up an exhaustive list of savings accounts at many different banks.
 We scored each on their APY, minimum balances, monthly fees, customer support, product offerings and customer experience.
 Accounts are listed in the order that their scores ranked at the time of writing.